Updated September 25, 2023, at3:56 PM

-As a millennial myself, I’ll call it as I see it: millennial investors require special care from financial advisors.
+As a member of the millennial generation, I’ll call it as I see it: millennial investors require special care from financial advisors.

 Sure, my generation can get a bad rap sometimes.
 But we’re not that different from other generations.
 From baby boomers to Generation Z and millennials to Generation X, each cohort requires particular considerations to develop solid and long-lasting relationships that financial professionals crave.

 It just comes down to the how behind those considerations.
 Just as boomers prefer more time when making decisions and Generation X appreciates added context, millennials have their fair share of inclinations when it comes to connecting with the companies they do business with.

 So, how do financial advisors connect with millennials?

 It turns out there are quite a few strategies to try that aren’t overcomplicated to allow your firm to show off its personality and voice to appeal to those millennials who want to make a real connection with you.

 And with over $30 trillion pouring into millennials’ bank accounts through the Great Wealth Transfer, now’s the time to get ahead of the game and start securing more millennial clients.
 Here are six tried-and-true ways your financial planning firm can connect better with millennials.

 Often considered the world’s first “mobile generation,” millennials have grown up witnessing the dot com boom, the evolution of connectivity from measly dial-up to 5G technology, and the all-powerful smartphone (to name a few).
 And it’s not just millennials.
 All generations are getting more tech-savvy.
 But they’re a big reason why financial professionals should go mobile.